mhofherr/TaskPaperManager/README.md

-# TaskPaperParser
+# TaskPaperManager

-TaskPaperParser (TPP) is a little python script to parse and modify a TaskPaper file.
+TaskPaperManager (TPM) is a little python script to parse and modify a TaskPaper file.
-The script is right now based on my local environment and needs some adaption for different environment.
 It provides the following features:

 * Move done tasks (@done) to a separate archive file